SoapboxSocial/soapbox-website/posts/draw-with-friends.md

 thumb: /blog/draw.png
 ---

-We let you [Flap with Friends](/blog/flap-with-friends), now we’re gonna let you Draw With Friends!
+We let you [Flap with Friends](/blog/flap-with-friends), and now we’re going to let you Draw With Friends!

 We are excited to release the new Draw With Friends Mini!
-Select a word to draw for friends, then watch them try to guess and make hilarious drawings for you.
-No Van Gogh skills are required.
-All you have to do is wiggle your finger to create a masterpiece for everyone in the room to guess.
+Select a word to draw, then have your friends try and guess what you drew.
+No Van Gogh skills are needed.
+All you have to do is sketch with your finger to create a masterpiece!

 ![Draw Mini](/blog/draw.png)